marcsello/pyprocsync/README.rst

 Features
 --------

-* Supports multiple backends (Currently implemented: Redis)
+* Uses Redis as a backend
 * About 1ms precision (see docs.)
 * Synchronize events based on system clock (NTP is a must have)